T

 · setting new measures, such as tradable “White Certificates”, that have been introduced in some countries.

-Still, it is uncertain whether the measures will add up to the expected savings; even for the guidelines in 2016.
+Due to certain weaknesses in the Directive, it is uncertain whether the measures will add up to the expected savings until 2016 and in a meaningful way.

 National Energy Efficiency Action Plans

 With the Directive, the EU countries have an obligation to make national energy efficiency action plans.
-The first plans were due by the end of June 2007; but by December 1, 2007, the EU Commission had only received plans from 17 of the 27 EU countries, while two came during December.
-The plans shall describe how the countries will realise a 9% reduction in final energy consumption compared with business as usual until 2016.
+The first plans were made for the deadline, June 2007.
+By end of 2007, the EU Commission had only received plans from 19 of the 27 EU countries: Since then the remaining 8 plans has been delivered.
+The plans describe how the countries will realise a 9% reduction in final energy consumption compared with business as usual until 2016.
 Of the first 17 countries that submitted their plans, 8 intend to achieve higher savings that the 9%; but only 5 of the countries have actually adopted higher targets (10%), Lithuania (11%), Italy (9.6%), Romania (13.5%), and Spain (11% by 2012).
 Several countries have not made plans until 2016, so it is not possible to evaluate how they can reach the target.

-Many national plans include important measures that could be used more.
+Many national plans include important measures to increase energy efficiency.
 This includes special actions for the public sector, campaigns, tax incentives, funds, etc. Many of the actions, are, however, not new.
 The number of new activities from the implementation of the Directive is more limited.

-Read EU Commission and national action plans at the strategies website.
+Read EU Commission overview and the 27 NEEAPs the EU Commission website.

 The Directive was finally adopted as Directive 2006/32 on April 5, 2006.
 It entered into force May 17, 2006 and shall be implemented on May 17, 2008.